 The 12-credit graduate certificate in forensic accounting program provides an opportunity for students to acquire education in the emerging field of forensic accounting.
 Learn more about this growing field.

 Students with a bachelor's degree in accounting can also use the certificate program as a means of obtaining the necessary 150 hours of academic credit to qualify for a CPA license.

-Candidates are required to complete a minimum of 12 credits to receive the Graduate Certificate in Forensic Accounting.
-In-person classes are taught at both the Arlington and Fairfax campuses.
-Students who wish to pursue the program entirely at one campus should expect to take more time to complete the certificate due to the schedule of courses offered and classroom space availability.
+Candidates are required to complete a minimum of 12 credits to receive the graduate certificate in forensic accounting.
+Classes are taught online or in-person at the Fairfax campus.
+Students who wish to pursue the program entirely in-person should expect to take more time to complete the certificate due to the schedule of courses offered and classroom space availability.
 These credits can come from Mason's MS in Accounting program or Mason's MS in Computer Forensics program.
 Students admitted to the certificate program have four years to complete the certificate requirements.

 Candidates must have a minimum GPA of 3.00 in course work presented on the certificate application, which may include no more than 3 credits of C. (Grades of C+, C-, and D do not apply to graduate courses.)
 The GPA calculation excludes transfer credits.

 - ACCT 636 Fraud Detection

 - ACCT 737 Fraud and the Law

 A maximum of 3 graduate credits taken at another institution can be transferred into a graduate certificate program.

 For more information about Virginia's Uniform CPA Exam, contact the Virginia State Board of Accountancy.
 We encourage all students interested in sitting for the CPA to submit their academic transcripts to the BOA to determine how many accounting and business credits are needed to be eligible to sit for the Uniform CPA Exam.